plasmabio/template-octave/README.md

 When building the environment, the materials (and any other file) will be copied to the Docker image.

-In this example, there is already a test notebook available under `example-notebook-python.ipynb`.
+In this example, there is already a test notebook available under `example-notebook-octave.ipynb`.